89th Legislature

 Fiscal Notes

-According to the Legislative Budget Board (LBB), the fiscal implications of SB 37 are projected to have a negative net impact of approximately $2.93 million to General Revenue-related funds over the 2026–2027 biennium.
-This cost is primarily associated with the establishment of new administrative functions at the Texas Higher Education Coordinating Board (THECB), specifically the creation of the Office of the Ombudsman and the expanded duties of the agency in conducting return-on-investment (ROI) reviews of academic degree programs.
+According to the Legislative Budget Board (LBB), the fiscal implications of SB 37 reflect a projected net cost of approximately $1.57 million to General Revenue funds over the 2026–2027 biennium.
+The majority of this cost stems from the establishment and operation of the Texas Higher Education Coordinating Board’s new Office of the Ombudsman, which is tasked with investigating complaints and monitoring institutional compliance with the bill’s requirements.

 Vote Recommendation Notes

-• Personal Responsibility: The bill promotes personal responsibility by requiring institutions to evaluate and reform programs based on their return on investment (ROI) and student debt levels.
-This approach encourages transparency about the value of degrees, helping students make informed choices about their education and financial futures.
-It also holds institutions accountable for offering programs that provide meaningful career pathways, reinforcing responsible stewardship of public resources and student time.
+• Personal Responsibility: The bill promotes personal responsibility by requiring institutions to evaluate degree programs based on return on investment (ROI) and student debt levels.
+This gives students and families greater transparency about the economic value of different educational paths, encouraging more informed and fiscally responsible decision-making.
+Institutions are also held accountable for offering programs that align with meaningful career opportunities.
+In doing so, the bill reinforces the idea that public resources, both financial and institutional, should be managed prudently, with responsibility shared between students, faculty, and administrators.

 View Bill Text and Status